1

 Foliage Type: Deciduous -

-Bloom Time: Summer to fall -
+Bloom Time: Summer through early fall -

 Growth Rate: Moderate -

-Light Requirements: Full sun to partial shade -
+Light Requirements: Full sun to part shade -

 Attracts Pollinators: Yes -